EshaanAgg/advent-of-code-23/README.md

 # Advent of Code '23

-This repository contains my solutions to [`Advent of Code 2023`](https://adventofcode.com/) so that the elves can deliver your Christmas gifts on time.
+This repository contains my solutions to `Advent of Code 2023`[^aoc] so that the elves can deliver your Christmas gifts on time.
 Since Santa really doesn't care about what nerdy langauge I commit to, I plan on trying to be a polygot this year, and would try to solve the problems in multiple ways, as and when I get the time.

 Happy holidays!

+`PS:` I hate the fact that I have to use 🇬 to represent `Go`.
+Please Unicode gods, grant us with a gopher emoji🙏.

 ## Progress